2025 Gotham FC season

-The 2025 Gotham FC season is the team's 16th as a professional women's soccer team and their 12th participating in the National Women's Soccer League (NWSL), the top tier of women's soccer in the United States.
+The 2025 Gotham FC season was the team's 16th as a professional women's soccer team and their 12th participating in the National Women's Soccer League (NWSL), the top tier of women's soccer in the United States.
+Finishing 8th in the regular season, they entered the playoffs as the lowest-ranked contender.
+They went on to win their second NWSL championship in three years.

+In continental play, they won the 2024–25 CONCACAF W Champions Cup.
+In the 2025–26 competition, they qualified for the knockout phase by finishing second in their group.
+By winning the 2025 NWSL championship, they qualified for the 2026–27 edition.

 Background

 In 2024, Gotham FC finished the NWSL season in 3rd place and with a record.
 The team advanced past the quarterfinals stage of the playoffs with a 2–1 win over Portland Thorns FC before being eliminated in the semifinals by the Washington Spirit.

 Gotham competed in three other competitions, kicking off 2024 with a defeat to 2023 shield winners San Diego Wave FC in the one-match NWSL Challenge Cup.
 The team later competed in the first edition of the NWSL x Liga MX Femenil Summer Cup, where they made it to the championship match before falling at the hands of the Kansas City Current.
-Finally, Gotham FC advanced to the knockout stage of the CONCACAF W Champions Cup, which will be played in May 2025.
+Finally, Gotham FC advanced to the knockout stage of the CONCACAF W Champions Cup, played in May 2025.